-In the coming months, Jake and I will provide you detailed updates on our successes and failures to give you an up close look at what starting a business actually entails.
+In the coming months, I will provide you detailed updates on our successes and failures to give you an up close look at what starting a business actually entails.

 Readers: have you ever started a business?
 Did you ever have a business partner bail on you?
 What is the hardest thing about running your business?